tbela99/gzip/README.md

 ## High priority list

-1. Insert scripts and css that have 'data-position="head"' attribute in head instead of the footer
 1. Service worker cache expiration api (using localforage or a lightweight indexDb library)
 1. Background Sync see [here](https://developers.google.com/web/updates/2015/12/background-sync)
 1. Messaging API (broadcasting messages to and from all/single clients)